AlexandreSiedschlag/DesafioBackend-ITFLEX/README.md

 4- Access [/update](https://arcane-refuge-76371.herokuapp.com/update/id) to update information to any item, change the 'id' for any positve integer available item.

 5- Access [/delete](https://arcane-refuge-76371.herokuapp.com/delete/id) to delete information to any item, change the 'id' for any positive integer available item.
-Remember, to use this view you need to use the Methods mentioned in the [Main Page](https://arcane-refuge-76371.herokuapp.com/).
+<br/>Remember, to use this view you need to use the Methods mentioned in the [Main Page](https://arcane-refuge-76371.herokuapp.com/).
-Use DELETE Method or enter the URL ex: "/delete/1" and press the RED button.
+<br/>Use DELETE Method or enter the URL ex: "/delete/1" and press the RED button.

 6- Access [/filterby/username](https://arcane-refuge-76371.herokuapp.com/filterby/username) to filter information by username.